About Our Students

 Andrew Parsons, Chemical and Biomolecular Engineering Class of 2016

-CBE senior Andrew Parsons didn’t spend his summer in a typical internship with a local industry.
+CBE junior Andrew Parsons didn’t spend his summer in a typical internship with a local industry.
 Instead, he managed to combine his chemical engineering studies with one of his extracurricular interests: the Russian language.
 Parsons interned with the U.S. Embassy in Moscow for the Environmental, Science, Technology, and Health Division.

 "Russian was always a mysterious, beautiful language to me," Parsons says.
 Once he learned the Cyrillic alphabet in high school, he moved on to basic grammar and eventually mastered enough to read Russian-language news articles.